KaiJun1314/AIPM-Facial-Recognition-System/PMP_PLAN/B-PROJECT_PLANNING.md

 ![image](https://user-images.githubusercontent.com/94745847/209532663-dd9620a4-6afe-4c26-a6f9-3a60397dff79.png)

 ### Scope
 A work breakdown structure (WBS) is designed to map all relevant tasks and to develop the maintenance and approval process for the WBS.

 The scope of this Facial Recognition System project must be determined.
 A face recognition system is expected to automatically identify faces in images and videos.
-It can function in either of two modes: (1) face verification (or authentication), and (2) face identification (or recognition).
+It can function in either of two modes: (1) face recognition (or detection), and (2) face identification (or authentication).

 ### Risk Identification Chart (Quality, Cost, Time)